Residency from Pension or Disability in Costa Rica: A Guide to the Pensionado Residency

 However, it’s important to note that if you plan to drive in Costa Rica, you will still need to leave the country every 90 days to get your passport stamped to drive legally in Costa Rica.
 This requirement is in place because your license is only valid as long as your visa is valid.
 Therefore, even though you can remain in Costa Rica during the residency process, you will still need to periodically exit the country to ensure the continued validity of your driver’s license.
 The institution that handles driving related issues is not related to the government department of immigration.

 In addition to the service fees charged by the immigration assistance provider, there are other associated expenses when applying for Pensionado Residency.
-The service fees for CRIE are as follows: $1,850 for the primary applicant, $1,150 for a spouse, and $850 for a child.
+The service fees for CRIE are as follows: $1,850 for the primary applicant and $1,150 for a dependent.
 However, it is crucial to understand that these prices do not include government fees or other expenses related to the residency application.

 Additional expenses may include translations into Spanish, immigration appointments, local fingerprints appointments, ID card (DIMEX), guarantee deposit (refundable), and Caja registration.
 For a detailed breakdown of these costs, please click HERE.
 It is important to note that taxes are not included in the given prices, and all prices are subject to change without prior notice.